woven/woven/README.md

 - Create your own `config.dart` in `lib/config` by copying the example found there.
  - You may wish to set your own hostname there, and map that hostname to 127.0.0.1 in your hosts file.
 - Get your own [Firebase](https://www.firebase.com/) URL – sign up, create a Firebase app and replace my URL with yours.
+ - Actually, for now you have to manually create the communities in the database.
+So it doesn't hurt to use my development Firebase URL in the meantime.
 - Start the server with `sudo dart start.dart` and then visit the URL that's set in your configuration in Dartium.
  - You can also `pub build` (dart2js) the app to run it elsewhere.
 Set the directory in your configuration to `build/web` first.